 - Cost: A good mechanical keyboard will set you back $80 to $300, making them a great deal more expensive than your run-of-the-mill keyboards.
-A lot of my recommendations in this article are in the $100 to $160 range, and three of them are over $200.
+Many recommendations in this article are in the $100 to $160 range, and three of them are over $200.

 - Bulk: Mechanical keyboards are hefty.
 They’re generally bigger and heavier compared to normal keyboards.

 - Wires: Most of the good mechanical keyboards in the market are wired.
 Only one mechanical keyboard on this list is wireless.

 - Not designed for portability: Because of the size, weight, and wires of a typical mechanical keyboard, they’re not easy to lug around.
 You won’t be able to chuck them into your laptop bag as easily as portable wireless keyboards.
 If you’re always on the go, often working in coffee shops with tiny tables, a mechanical keyboard may not be the best option for you.